Driven to Discover

 A Collector’s Prize

 Purchased new by Boyd for the then-considerable sum of $6,555, this vehicle has resided in the care of only a handful of collectors.
-Nearly a century’s careful stewardship of this singular Packard has resulted in the vehicle more than holding its value: The JBS Collection acquired it at auction in 2021 for $1.435 million.
+Nearly a century’s careful stewardship of this singular Packard has resulted in the vehicle more than holding its value.

 Even among the dozen or so of its class believed to remain, the Packard convertible sedan now a part of The JBS Collection has a reputation for its good looks.
 The Franklin Mint, creator of collectibles, gifts, and reproductions, used this exemplary model as the basis for the creation of its widely-recognized Packard reproduction.